 It’s worth knowing that the boys weigh in much heavier than the girls, and if you’re not sure of the age of the bird I would recommend a very slow roast to tenderise the meat as it can be tough on an older bird, and baste frequently as it is so lean.

 In the summer months our birds will require very little extra food as they forage plenty, but in the colder months they’ll need feeding a duck or unmedicated chicken feed twice a day.
 If you are growing them to eat, put them on a growers ration, but if they are just for laying or for looking pretty a layers ration will be fine.
 Make sure they have plenty of clean water close at hand as the dry food alone will make them poorly.

-Muscovies make fantastic mothers and the most eggs we’ve had hatch is 15, which is pretty amazing as the girls aren’t all that big.
-We have had them hatch chicken eggs too, although that can lead to problems when the mamma duck wants to teach her chicks to swim!
+Muscovy ducks make fantastic mothers.
+The most eggs we’ve had one hatch is 15, which is pretty amazing as the girls aren’t all that big.
+We have had Muscovy ducks hatch chicken eggs too.
+Although that can lead to problems when the mamma duck wants to teach her chicks to swim!

 One of the many reasons I am so smitten with my flock, is that they are very quiet.
 They don’t ‘quack’ which if you’ve had the misfortune to meet a Call duck or an Aylesbury duck you’ll appreciate (I’m sorry for offending all you Call & Aylsebury fans but seriously – HOW do you live that noise???!)
 Instead these guys nod their heads and have a gentle kind of hiss as a greeting.
 Oh, and they wag their tails.
 Seriously they are really cute to watch.